top of page

 1. Create a Profile of Success – Catalyzr analyzes your top performers to identify the specific cognitive traits and abilities that drive success in your culture and roles.

-3. Generate a CQ Score – The system compares the candidate’s results to your Profile of Success, producing a Career Quotient (CQ) that predicts the likelihood of their success.
+3. Generate a CQ Score – The system compares the candidate’s results to your Profile of Success, producing a Career Quotient (CQ) that predicts their likelihood of success.

-Instead of comparing two sets of inferred guesses, you get a predictive, data-backed measure of real potential.
+Instead of comparing two sets of inferred guesses, you receive a predictive, data-backed measure of real potential.

 Why Human-Driven AI Works

-• It’s a Bot Killer – AI résumé bots can copy words, but they can’t demonstrate reasoning or attention to detail.
+• It’s a Bot Killer – AI résumé bots can replicate words, but they cannot demonstrate reasoning or attention to detail.

-• It Reduces Hiring Risk – Managers finally get what they want: a measurable, science-based predictor of performance.
+• It Reduces Hiring Risk – Managers finally receive what they want: a measurable, science-based predictor of performance.

 • It Integrates Seamlessly – The CQ score plugs directly into your Applicant Tracking System or skills-matching tools, pairing “capability” (skills) with “potential” (CQ).

-Recruiters see fewer but better applicants.
+Recruiters encounter fewer but higher-quality applicants.
 Managers hire faster with confidence.
 Organizations build stronger, more resilient teams.

 Beyond Hiring: A Common Language for Talent

-The power of the Career Quotient doesn’t stop at recruiting.
-Because it’s built on measurable cognitive traits, it becomes a universal language for talent — useful for internal mobility, succession planning, and reskilling programs.
+The power of the Career Quotient extends beyond recruiting.
+Built on measurable cognitive traits, it serves as a universal language for talent.
+This is useful for internal mobility, succession planning, and reskilling programs.

 With CQ data, companies can: